johann-solo/oliveandmango.github.io/_posts/blog/2017-05-31-strawberry-almond-tea-cake.md

 1. Pour into the springform

-1. Place the strawberries gently on top of the batter spreading them evening across it and then sprinkle​ the flaked almonds
+1. Place the strawberries gently on top of the batter spreading them evenly  across it and then sprinkle​ the flaked almonds

 1. Bake for 15 min and then check it- shake the pan a little and if the batter is still jiggly then continue to bake for another 5-10 minutes- if the top is getting too brown then place a piece of foil over the pan for the rest of the baking time